-One other small thing that you could do is to move some of your furniture around.
+According to the Neeeco’s Mass Save program, one other small thing that you could do is to move some of your furniture around.
 If you have a sofa in front of a radiator, then it can affect how well the room is heated.
 The sofa will absorb and block a lot of the heat.
 So it is a good idea to move furniture like that, especially during the colder months.
 You can move it back when it is all warm and sunny again!

 Change Your Conservatory Roof

 If you have got a conservatory, then it makes sense to change the roof on it.
 If you just have a conservatory that is all glass and windows, then it means during cold months that the room is freezing cold.
 Don’t get me wrong; it means that it is like a greenhouse in summer as the sun through the glass makes it nice and warm.
 But in winter it will be like an igloo and no one will want to spend time in there.
 But if you have a proper roof on the conservatory, it means it can be used all year round as it will be more insulated.
 You could look somewhere like Guardian Warm Roof, for example, to see the styles available and the kind of cost that you’d be looking at.